boggydigital/yet/README.md

 ### Downloading videos that require authentication

-Some YouTube videos require users to sign in - e.g. members-only videos.
+Some YouTube videos require users to sign in - e.g. paid membership only videos.

-yet uses coost to persist session cookies and it's possible to reuse existing YouTube cookies to get access to videos that require authentication.
+yet uses coost to persist session cookies and it's possible to reuse existing browser YouTube cookies to get access to videos that require authentication.

 Please refer to [the coost README](https://github.com/boggydigital/coost#copying-session-cookies-from-an-existing-browser-session) for the step by step guide on copying YouTube session cookies.